-I'm seeing a "500 Internal Server Error" when trying to initially access the installer script via my browserIf you receive an "Internal Server" (500) error when initially accessing the MIDAS installer through your web browser, the cause is likely to be due to one of the following:
+Why do I see a "500 Internal Server Error" when accessing the MIDAS installer in my browser?If you receive an "Internal Server" (500) error when initially accessing the self-hosted MIDAS system installer through your web browser, the cause is potentially due to one of the following reasons:

 If you're still receiving an "Internal Server Error" after verifying both of the above, then there may be an issue with your Perl installation itself.